Index Card Organization System

 Back in our first year or two of marriage, a good friend and I talked at least weekly about all things homemaking.
 We were figuring out our new role, and we wanted to do well in it.

+So, of course, we read the books.
 One of the books was straight off my mom’s shelf: Sidetracked Home Executives.

 I could relate to these ladies.
-They had ideas, they had things they wanted to do, and both the housework and the state of the house (because the work wasn’t being done) was getting in their way.
+They had ideas, they had things they wanted to do, and both the housework and the state of the house (because the work wasn’t being done) were getting in their way.

 They came up with a creative solution to break up the housework into manageable chunks and make sure they did it regularly without expecting themselves to recognize that it needed to be done or deciding each day what needed to be done.